ChimeHQ/RelativeCollections/README.md

 At one point, I got excited about trying out a [skip list](https://en.wikipedia.org/wiki/Skip_list) for this, because skip lists are cool.
 I had a tough time getting my head around how to do this at all, and skip lists just made it harder.

 Typically, when faced with this kind of problem you have to measure.
 Carefully.
-But, the alure of optimization-without-rigor is powerful and I gave in.
+But, the allure of optimization-without-rigor is powerful and I gave in.
 I don't know if this structure is actually faster than a RBTree or standard B-Tree.
 But I learned a lot.
 I hope that one day [Swift Collections](https://github.com/apple/swift-collections) provides a suitable B+Tree or Rope.

 ## Related Projects